Death Car.

 Bonnie and Clyde Car from back.

 It would be difficult even to estimate how much money the Bonnie and Clyde Death Car has made over its long career. $5 million? $10 million?
 Those numbers would flabbergast hardscrabble crooks like Bonnie and Clyde, but it would probably please them as well.
-And, having long ago earned its keep, the car is now on display 24 hours a day for free.
+And, having long ago earned back its initial investment, the car is now on display 24 hours a day for free.

 Bonnie and Clyde's Death Car